Internal, External and Terminal Ballistics: Basics

 Wound ballistics summary and Indian institutional context

-The wound ballistics summary NTA questions hinge on is the entry-track-exit description.
-The entry wound is typically round, with an abrasion collar (a 1 to 3 mm ring of friction-scraped epidermis around the perforation) and, at close range, soot blackening and powder tattooing covered in the range determination bullet.
+The entry-track-exit description is the core wound ballistics summary.
+The entry wound is typically round, with an abrasion collar (a 1 to 3 mm ring of friction-scraped epidermis around the perforation) and, at close range, soot blackening and powder tattooing covered in the range determinationbullet.
 The wound track shows the permanent cavity.
 The exit wound is typically larger and more irregular, with everted edges, because the bullet has deformed and may be tumbling.

 Indian institutional anchors: DRDO ARDE Pune runs small-arms ballistic trials for service ammunition; the Army Ordnance Corps proof firing at Khamaria verifies pressure and velocity to BIS specifications for lot acceptance; CFSL Chandigarh and CFSL Hyderabad ballistics divisions handle casework beyond state SFSL capacity; BSF and ITBP procurement teams specify ballistic protective gear by NIJ standard levels (II and IIIA for soft armour, III and IV for hard plates).

-The famous demonstrations cited in the syllabus tradition are the FBI ballistic gelatin protocol (source of the 12 to 18 inch window), the Fackler wound profiles published by Martin Fackler at the Letterman Army Institute, and the ordnance gelatin standard against pig-flank tissue.
+The primary reference frameworks are the FBI ballistic gelatin protocol (source of the 12 to 18 inch penetration window for duty ammunition) and the wound profiles published by Martin Fackler at the Letterman Army Institute, which validated ordnance gelatin against pig-flank tissue as a muscle simulant.